 My next book, One Million Men and Me (Just Us Books, 2007), illustrated by Peter Ambush, emerged from memories of attending the Million Man March.
 As I walked through a sea of men and boys, I saw a father holding hands with his little girl.
 Her eyes sparkled like diamonds.
 She looked like a princess among kings.

 My picture books with G.P.
 Putnam’s Sons celebrate freedom and family and explore the themes of hope, love and faith.
 Ellen’s Broom, illustrated by Daniel Minter, was inspired by a document I saw while researching family history in Rockingham County, NC and Henry County, VA.
 Tea Cakes for Tosh, illustrated by E.B.
 Lewis, was inspired by my relationship with my grandma.
 Hope's Gift, illustrated by Don Tate, ties in with the 150th anniversary of the Emancipation Proclamation.

-I'm grown up now, a wife and mom.
 I never imagined that I would have such an interesting journey to publishing.
 I never knew that to come of age surrounded by people who believe in your vision, who encourage you to dream and do was rare and precious.
 I'm so thankful now for that beginning.